antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 # How to port desktop applications to .NET Core 3.0

 In this post, I will describe how to port a desktop application from .NET Framework to .NET Core.
-I picked a WinForms application as an example but steps for WPF applications are similar.
-I will also show how you can keep using the WinForms
-Designer in Visual Studio even though it is under development and is not yet available for .NET Core projects.
+I picked a WinForms application as an example.
+Steps for WPF application are similar and I'll describe what needs to be done different for WPF as we go.
+I will also show how you can keep using the WinForms Designer in Visual Studio even though it is under development and is not yet available for .NET Core projects.

 ## About the sample

 For this post, I'll be using a [Memory-style][memory-game] board game application.
 It contains a WinForms UI (`MemoryGame.exe`) Framework 4.5) and a class library with the game logic (`MemoryGame.Logic.dll`), both targeting .NET Framework 4.5.
 I'll be porting the application project to .NET Core 3.0 and the class library to .NET Standard 2.0.
 Using .NET Standard instead of .NET Core allows me to reuse the game logic to provide the application for other platforms, such as iOS, Android or the web.

 You can either watch Scott Hunter and me doing the conversion in this video, or you can follow the step-by-step instructions below.
 Of course, you don't